Real-time developments affecting your SASSA grant updated 18 April 2026.

 Contact your bank to check for reversed transactions.
 Update your banking details on the SRD portal.
 Reprocessing takes 7-14 working days.

-The 2026 Budget Review confirmed above-inflation increases for seven of eight grants.
-All increases are above the current inflation rate of 3.5%.
-The SRD grant remains unchanged at R370 but is funded until March 2027 with a R36.4 billion allocation.
+The increased amounts below have been active since 1 April 2026.
+Seven of eight permanent grants received above-inflation increases (3.5% CPI).
+The SRD grant remains unchanged at R370, funded until March 2027 with a R36.4 billion allocation.
 Total social grant spending: R292.8 billion for 2026/27, supporting 26.5 million beneficiaries.

 Grant Type